Skip to main content

 Find Voting Information

+The Red Hook Central School District holds annual votes that include the following year's budget, ballot propositions and open seats on the board of education.
+The date for the 2026 vote is Tuesday, May 19.
+Below, see what’s on this year’s ballot.
 Voters can visit Mill Road Elementary School's 3-5 cafeteria from noon to 9 p.m.
-May 20 to vote in person, or they can submit a ballot via absentee, military or early mail-in voting.
+May 19 to vote in person, or they can submit a ballot via absentee, military or early mail-in voting.
 The elementary school is located at 9 Mill Rd., Red Hook, NY, 12571.

-2. To elect two (2) members of the Board of Education to terms of three (3) years each to begin on July 1, 2025 and to expire on June 30, 2028.
+2. To elect two (2) members of the Board of Education to terms of three (3) years each to begin on July 1, 2026 and to expire on June 30, 2029.

 3. To adopt the following propositions: